Get free quotes from up to 5 payroll solution suppliers!

 When businesses operate on a biweekly pay schedule, overtime pay is much simpler to calculate than when operating on a semi-monthly pay schedule.
 Because calculations take place every other week, it is easy to manage overtime accordingly.

-Bi-Weekly Cons
+Bi-Weekly Pay Cons

 Uncertain Budget